Guide: how to use ENSOscope

 - Climate model

-- A computer simulation of the atmosphere and ocean, a "what if" laboratory used to study how El Niño changes weather.
+- A computer simulation of the atmosphere and ocean, a "what if" laboratory used to study how El Niño changes rainfall and heat.

 - Ensemble (and "large ensemble")